miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### apt-get

-Working with computers nowadays usually requires external software from the Internet.
-You can choose to download them manually, or use a package manager to manage all the stuff for you. `apt-get` (advance packaging tool) is the default package manager for Ubuntu and Debian.
+Working with computers usually requires external software from the Internet.
+You can choose to download external materials manually, or use a package manager to manage all the stuff for you. `apt-get` (APT is the advance packaging tool) is the default package manager for Ubuntu and Debian.

     $ apt-get install vim
     $ apt-get remove vim
     $ apt-get update

-If you ever get stuck, `sudo` can help you.
+If you ever get stuck, adding `sudo` after `$` can typically solve problems.

 #### wget

-`wget` is a tool to download files from the Internet.
+`wget` is a tool for downloading files from the Internet.

     $ apt-get install wget
     $ wget https://www.google.com/thefilethatIwant.zip